9410 Manager, Journagan Ranch

 Experience: With a high school diploma or the equivalent, at least ten years of ranch management experience is required.
 With a Bachelor’s degree in agriculture, at least three years of responsible managerial experience is required, which includes direct responsibility for budget, personnel, facility and equipment.
 Managerial experience of working with the public is preferred.

 Skills: Strong management, supervisory, and communications skills are required.
-The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.
 Computer literacy is preferred.

 Effort: Occasionally required to lift or move exercise equipment weighing up to 75 pounds.